sf-wdi-19-20/modules/w7_1_1_SQL_intro/README.md

 ```

-Let's add a few more items to our products
+Let's add a few more items to our products table

 ```sql
 'book cover', 2.00, 75
 'book bag', 60.00, 15
 'reading light', 25.00, 10
 ```

 ### Reading Data from RDB